-Join us on the 2nd Monday of every month at 6:30 pm for our Open Book Club meetings.
-If you can't commit to every month that's not a problem—just come when you can!
+Join us on the 2nd Monday of the month at 6:30 pm for our Open Book Club meetings.
+We are currently meeting via Zoom due to COVID-19.
+If you can’t commit to every month that’s not a problem—just come when you can!

 Take part in the online component of our book club.
 People who are not able to join in face-to-face meeting times or who just want some more discussion can do so here!